Pediatric Esophagitis Workup

 Esophagogastroduodenoscopy

 EGD allows more definitive visualization of the esophageal mucosa.
-Biopsy samples are always obtained to look for histologic confirmation; in fact, the lower esophageal tract is well known as an area in which discrepancies between endoscopic and histologic findings are often found.
+Biopsy samples at different levels of the esophagus should always obtained to look for histologic confirmation; in fact, the lower esophageal tract is well known as an area in which discrepancies between endoscopic and histologic findings are often found.
 If needed, brushings and cultures can be obtained.
 Therapeutic procedures such as dilatation of esophageal strictures can also be performed.

 Following a corrosive ingestion, endoscopy should usually be performed within 24-48 hours in all patients.
 This helps to determine the degree of mucosal burns and ulcerations and the risk of complications of the esophagus, stomach, and duodenum (including possible perforation).
 Circumferential ulcers and mucosal sloughing indicate greater severity.